Blackboyy01/Tunia-Technologies/README.md

 Profit is led by the Consumer segment at $134.1K, outperforming Corporate ($91.98K) and Home Office ($60.30K) by ~46% and ~122% respectively, indicating stronger pricing and demand in the consumer market.

-At the same time, a group of underperforming products—including printers and conference tables- generates over $17+K in losses, directly impacting overall profitability.
+At the same time, a group of underperforming products: including printers and conference tables- generates over $17+K in losses, directly impacting overall profitability.
 At the same time, inconsistent discounting, such as $567 applied to Binders versus ~$100–$137(papers, chairs, furnishings, phone) across other categories, suggests weak pricing discipline.

 The business shows strong demand and growth potential but requires better control over costs, pricing, discounting,  and product performance to improve profitability.